 Concept: A "unified championship" or "tournament of champions" pitting the winners of various competitions during a given calendar year up against each other in the following calendar year.
 For example: Near the end of 2021, invites went out for the 2022 Top 10 Invitational based on players' achievements during the 2021 calendar year.

 Format: Round robin pitting each of the 10 players against each of the other 9.
-There is not a strict schedule but each player will have one game that needs to finish by the end of March, one that needs to finish by the end of April, etc, with the last ones needing to finish by the end of November.
+There is not a strict schedule but each player will have one game each that needs to finish by the end of each successive month.
 Players are free to play games out of order as long as no individual games run past that game's own deadline.
-Playing more than one game at a time for some stretches is allowed and even encouraged.
+Playing more than one game at a time for some stretches is allowed, and even encouraged.